jedp/fxa-fxos/slides.md

 Firefox Accounts is a system that gives you a single way to sign into all Mozilla services on Firefox and FirefoxOS.

-- Tracking Bug: 920135 (includes user stories)
+Tracking Bug: 920135 (includes user stories)

+For 1.3:

+- Sign into device on FTU
+- Account management in Settings
-- For 1.3: DOM API for Sign-in, sign-out (Marketplace, WheresMyFox)
+- Sign-in DOM API for RPs (Marketplace, WheresMyFox)

-- For 1.4: Attached services (Sync)
+For 1.4: Attached services (Sync) and moar awesomeness

 ## What Will The User See?